Skip to content

 1. Install Qdrant vector database in HA mode

-1. Install Ollama LLM server with common models
+1. Install Ollama LLM server with modest models

 Install Open WebUI AI platform with Pipelines